saxomoose/seti-extended/README.md

 ## Features

-Extends your vscode theme with the supported icons.
+Extends the Seti icon theme with the supported icons.

 ## Installation